camelliaguan3/CUCourseReviews/README.md

 • A short description of your app (its purpose and features)

-• Backend: Has at least 2 working endpoints/routes and 2 tables
+• Backend (Camellia & Miranda): Has at least 2 working endpoints/routes and 2 tables

 1. Endpoints: /api/courses/, /api/courses/\<int:course_id\>/